RubemNto/Mongoame_Tiled/README.md

 2. In the Assets folder, create two new folders. ***"Json"*** and ***"Tilesets"***

-3. Import your Tilesets used for each of the layers in your world.
-Remember to use one tileset per each layer and to name them acourding to the layer name.
+3. Import your Tilesets used for each of the layers in your world in the Tileset folder and the Json file at the Json folder.
+Remember to use one tileset for each layer and to name them according to the layer name.

    Example